ben-mal/PowerShell-Docs.de-de/reference/docs-conceptual/dsc/pull-server/pullServer.md

     }
     ```

-1. Führen Sie die Konfiguration aus, und übergeben Sie als Parameter **certificateThumbPrint** den Fingerabdruck des SSL-Zertifikats und als Parameter **RegistrationKey** einen GUID-Registrierungschlüssel:
+1. Führen Sie die Konfiguration aus, und übergeben Sie als Parameter **CertificateThumbPrint** den Fingerabdruck des SSL-Zertifikats und als Parameter **RegistrationKey** einen GUID-Registrierungschlüssel:

     ```powershell
-    # To find the Thumbprint for an installed SSL certificate for use with the pull server list all certificates in your local store
+    # To find the Thumbprint for an installed SSL certificate for use with the pull server list all
-    # and then copy the thumbprint for the appropriate certificate by reviewing the certificate subjects
+    # certificates in your local store and then copy the thumbprint for the appropriate certificate
+    # by     reviewing the certificate subjects

     dir Cert:\LocalMachine\my

     # Then include this thumbprint when running the configuration